python/cpython/Doc/howto/clinic.rst

 Advanced converters
 -------------------

-Remeber those format units you skipped for your first time because they were advanced?
+Remember those format units you skipped for your first time because they were advanced?
 Here's how to handle those too.

 The trick is, all those format units take arguments--either